PaddlePaddle/docs/docs/guides/advanced/auto_type_promotion_en.md

  ```

-2. Type Promotion Rulse in Tensor-to-Scalar
+2. Type Promotion Rules in Tensor-to-Scalar

 -  Type promotion between Tensor and Scalar supports all types.
 The principle is to promote towards the Tensor's type when the Scalar's broad type (both are integers or both are floating-point, etc.) matches.
 Otherwise, the result follows the Tensor-to-Tensor rules.